Too Much Compost Can Poison Your Garden?

 What happens to nitrogen and phosphorus in soil?

 Nitrogen moves through soil fairly quickly and can be easily washed away by rain.
-Nitrogen can also be converted to N2 and N2O, both gases that escape to the air.
-Excess nitrogen, that is not used by plants, easily leaves the growing layer in the soil.
+Nitrogen can also be converted to N2 and N2O, both gases that escape into the air.
+Excess nitrogen, which is not used by plants, easily leaves the growing layer in the soil.

-Phosphorus on the other hand moves very slowly through soil at a rate of an inch or two a year.
+Phosphorus on the other hand moves very slowly through soil at a rate of less than an inch a year.
 It does not wash away easily, nor does it get converted to gasses that escape.
 Excess phosphorus accumulates in the soil and for the most part, it stays put.
+Once in the soil, phosphorus is difficult to remove.

-Because of the different way nitrogen and phosphorus move through soil, even plant based compost will result in an accumulation of phosphorus.
-If this is done yearly, there is a steady build up of phosphorus levels in soil until it reaches toxic levels.
+Because of the different ways nitrogen and phosphorus move through the soil, even plant-based compost will result in an accumulation of phosphorus.
+If this is done yearly, there is a steady build-up of phosphorus levels in the soil until it reaches toxic levels.

 The Problem with High Phosphorus Levels

 High phosphorus levels make it more difficult for plants to take up manganese and iron resulting in deficiencies of these nutrients in the plant.
 This shows up as interveinal chlorosis of the leaves.
-Some people try to solve this problem by adding more iron to the soil, but if the problem is caused by too much phosphorus in the soil, the last thing the soil needs is more iron.
+Some people try to solve this problem by adding more iron to the soil, but if the problem is caused by too much phosphorus, adding iron won’t solve the problem.

-The above image is the result from a commercial soil lab for a raised bed.
+The above image is the test result from a commercial soil lab for a raised bed.
 This is clay soil that has had compost added for a number of years, including recently (80 lbs on a 4 x 8 bed).
-They also occasionally add “occasionally used fish liquid (3-4-3) and kelp liquid (2-3-1) fertilizer”.
-Note that these two fertilizers have high levels of phosphate.
-Phosphate in this soil is 432% of normal level, according to the analysis.
-This soil as 12% organic matter.
-These types of results are becoming common, especially for raised beds that are using organic matter instead of real soil.
+They also occasionally add ” fish liquid (3-4-3) and kelp liquid (2-3-1) fertilizer”.
+Note that these two fertilizers have high relative levels of phosphate.
+Phosphate in this soil is 432% of the normal level and has 12% organic matter.
+This type of result is becoming common, especially for raised beds that use organic matter instead of real soil.

-Native top soil contains about 5% organic matter by weight (10% by volume).
+Good quality native topsoil contains about 5% organic matter by weight (10% by volume) with lower amounts in sandy soil.
 More than this will start causing problems for plants by providing nutrient levels that are too high.
-In response, plants grow too fast and don’t produce enough natural pesticides which leads to more pests and diseases.

 If you like this post, please share .......